The Selecter: Reunions

-The Selecter reunited once again when the band travelled over to Belfast, Northern Ireland to play a show in the capital's annual Cathedral Quarter Arts Festival.
+The Selecter reunited once again when the band travelled over to Belfast, Northern Ireland, to play a show in the capital's annual Cathedral Quarter Arts Festival.
 This was followed by an extensive tour of the UK, Europe, and in October 2014, New Zealand and Australia.

 In June 2015, the band released Subculture mixed by Mike "Prince Fatty" Pelanconi on DMF Records.
-They toured the UK in Autumn 2015 on an album tour and Pauline Black with Arthur 'Gaps' Hendrickson were special guests on a number of dates with Jools Holland's Rhythm and Blues Orchestra including at London's Royal Albert Hall in November.
+They toured the UK in 2015 and Black and Hendrickson were special guests on a number of dates with Jools Holland's Rhythm and Blues Orchestra including at London's Royal Albert Hall in November.

-In October 2017 the band released a new studio album Daylight it was greeted with critical acclaim.
-Daylight looked at the modern world with classic Selecter energy, wit and danceability.
+In October 2017, the band released a new studio album Daylight.

-In 2022, the Selecter are embarking on a UK tour performing their second studio album Celebrate the Bullet (1981) in its entirety live.
+In 2022, The Selecter were due to tour the UK performing their second studio album Celebrate the Bullet (1981) in its entirety.
+However, the tour was postponed until 2023 and only select tracks from that album ended up being performed.

+After a 2022 interview with 89-year-old Barry Jones appeared in the 2 Tone - Before, During & After fanzine, Davies contacted Jones and, in May 2023, Davies, Jones and Lomas, the surviving musicians and producer to have been involved with the original "Kingston Affair" track, reunited in Coventry.

+The trio initially met up at Lomas' house and then made an appearance at The 2 Tone Village in the city.
+An in-depth article on the reunion was featured in the June 2023 edition of the fanzine, where Jones credited the fanzine with setting the whole thing in motion and also for giving him "a new lease of life".